arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 Get some good HQ Ether potions and Mind ones.
 Ether can be used to restore your MP (it is probably not so actual with 4.0, but still useful sometimes, for example right after ressurection).
-Mind potions is a good alternative to Largesse (and later during kills it can be used as usual DPS busting potion).
+Mind potions is a good alternative to Largesse (and later during kills it can be used as usual DPS boosting potion).

 In other hand you can choose any food you like and comfortable.
 I would prefer to up Crit Hit and Spell Speed.